 Along with the propaganda efforts, the Germans have mined the roads and fields and booby-trap the towns.
 General Gamelin orders the hesitant French infantry to drive a herd of pigs through the mines, with many of the animals blown up.

-Hitler appoints General Kurt Freiherr von Hammerstein to be commander of Army Detachment A, an ad hoc force for the defense of the Siegfried Line.
-Hammerstein is overdue for retirement, and his appointment is an expression of Hitler's desire that nothing dramatic occur along the Western Front.
-Factories in Saarbrücken continue to operate as normally with French forces just miles away and virtually no defenses in between.
+Hitler appoints General Kurt Freiherr von Hammerstein to be the commander of Army Detachment A, an ad hoc force for the defense of the Siegfried Line.
+Hammerstein is overdue for retirement, and his appointment is an expression of Hitler's desire that nothing dramatic occurs along the Western Front.
+Factories in Saarbrücken continue to operate as normal with French forces just miles away and virtually no defenses in between.

 Battle of the Atlantic: Winston Churchill organizes and sends out the first British convoy to America.
 However, many ships still sail without convoys due to being particularly fast or slow.
 These are called "independents" and provide the easiest targets for U-boats.

 The Dutch steamship Batavia is attacked but the torpedoes miss.
 British freighter Olivgrove is sunk in the Bay of Biscay 200 miles northwest of Spain.

 Hitler meets with Admiral Raeder, CIC of the Kriegsmarine.
 He issues the Athenia Order, which is that "in order not to provoke neutral countries, the United States, in particular, it is forbidden to torpedo passenger steamers, even when sailing in convoy.
 Warfare against French merchant ships, attacks on French warships and mine laying off French ports is prohibited."